ingolia-lab/turbidostat-development/nephelometer/doc/operation.md

    In this example, the turbidity increased from ~0.5 to ~6.5 after inoculation.

-   The volume of media in a 250 ml growth chamber is about 200 ml.
-Using the cell density of the inoculum, compute the density of cells in the growth chamber.
-For example, if the above inoculation used 3.0e8 cells, this would yield 1.5e6 cells / ml.
+   Using the cell density of the inoculum and the volume of media, compute the density of cells in the growth chamber.
+For example, if the above inoculation used 3.0e8 cells into 200 ml media, this would yield 1.5e6 cells / ml.

    In this example, a turbidity of 6.0 corresponds to 1.5e6 cells / ml, and 1.0 turbidity unit corresponds to 2.5e5 cells / ml.